gnss-sdr/gnss-sdr/README.md

 Another interesting option is working in real-time with an RF front-end.
-We provide drivers for UHD-compatible hardware such as the [USRP family](https://www.ettus.com/product), for OsmoSDR and other front-ends (HackRF, bladeRF, LimeSDR), for the GN3S v2 USB dongle, and for some DVB-T USB dongles.
+We provide drivers for UHD-compatible hardware such as the [USRP family](https://www.ettus.com/product), for OsmoSDR and other front-ends (HackRF, bladeRF, LimeSDR, and for some DVB-T USB dongles).
 Start with a low number of channels and then increase it in order to test how many channels your processor can handle in real-time.

 You can find more information at the